terminaldweller/devourer/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # devourer

+## About
 Devourer is meant to be a sort of a knowledge aggregator though it has quite a long way to get there.<br/>
 Right now it can get text out of certain formats, summarize them or not and turn them into audio or not.<br/>
 There is a little feature that searches for a term  on wikipedia and one that extracts requirements from RFCs.<br/>

 To see what endpoints are present and how to use them or interact with them go to `/docs`.
 Devourer is powered by fastapi.
 Everything is in its default location.<br/>

+## Live Instance
 There is a live instance on https://mila.terminaldweller.com/mila.<br/>
 You can look at the docs [here](https://mila.terminalweller.com/docs).<br/>

+## How to Run
+Run one of the two compose files.
+The test compose file uses self-signed certificates for local testing since devourer only supports https.<br/>